Ramona555/information/README.md

 ---

 ### 💼 Resume:
-For more details about my work and projects, please visit my [Resume Website](https://siyuanli.tech/) or [Resume Website (Reserve)](https://liaoyanqing666.github.io/).
+For more details about my work and projects, please visit my [Resume Website](https://siyuanli.tech/).

 ---